Toclimbbb/CMRNet/README.md

 ---

-## 💻 Training Proof & Configurations
+## 💻 Architecture Proof & Configurations
-To ensure transparency during the review process, we provide the `cmrnet_searbgttiny.yml` file, which details our core hyperparameter configurations, data augmentation strategies (e.g., Mosaic, ModalStack), and the structural logic of CMRNet.
+To ensure absolute transparency during the review process, we provide the `cmrnet_searbgttiny.yml` file.
+This file explicitly details the **complete structural logic of the CMRNet framework** (including the integration of MCDF, PolyBlock, and DGQS), along with our **core training pipeline** (hyperparameters, optimizers, and dual-modality data augmentation strategies like Mosaic and ModalStack).

-Below is a snapshot of our training terminal, which verifies the model's lightweight footprint (**3.60M Parameters**) and structural execution.
+Below is a snapshot of our training terminal, which verifies the model's lightweight footprint (**3.60M Parameters**) and successful structural execution.

 <details open>
 <summary>Click to view the training terminal log</summary>